How To Acquire Essential Skills for Sea Doo Docking…

 Sea Doo Docking Question 6: Where Can You Tie Up?

 Always thinking ahead, you need to assess how you will tie up once you come to a stop at the dock.
-Most have cleats, rings, boards or poles you can tie to, but not always.
-Also, these are often spaced for larger vessels and are too far apart for you to tie both the front and back of your jet ski properly.
+Most have cleats, rings, boards or poles you can tie to.
+But not always.
+Also, these are often spaced for larger vessels.
+So they are too far apart for you to tie both the front and back of your jetski properly.
 Securing both ends is important to ensure that your watercraft doesn’t drift out of position and damage itself or other boats.

 Sea Doo Docking Question 7: What Direction Are Wind & Waves Coming From?

-As you manoeuvre at lower speed, your jet ski is more susceptible to wind, wave or current action.
-So it’s always good to know whether these are pushing you toward or away from the dock, and also how strong they are, so you can compensate with a little extra throttle as needed.
+As you manoeuvre at lower speed, your jetski is more susceptible to wind, wave or current action.
+So it’s always good to know whether these forces are pushing you toward or away from the dock.
+And also how strong they are, so you can compensate with a little extra throttle as needed.

-The other wind, wave & current (and wake) consideration is to try to find a docking location that’s sheltered enough to protect your jet ski from damage caused by being being bounced around.
+The other wind, wave & current (and wake) consideration is to try to find a sheltered docking location.This is one that’s sheltered enough to protect your jetski from damage caused by being being bounced around.
 That’s why I try my best to avoid parking along side any unprotected dock that’s parallel to the shoreline and directly exposed to any of these elements.
 The land side of such a dock is a better choice.

 Sea Doo Docking Question 8: What About Other Docked Boats or Jet Skis?